 Platform Workers:

-• Work via digital platforms like Uber, Zomato, Swiggy, Ola
+Work via digital platforms like Uber, Zomato, Swiggy, and Ola

-Under the new labor codes, gig and platform workers must be covered under:
+Under the new labor codes, gig and platform workers are entitled to:

 Overall Comparison of Employee Classifications in India